Michael E. Papka: Research

 Papka's research focuses on data analysis and visualization and has resulted in the collaborative development of techniques and tools for enabling a broad range of scientific discoveries.
 His most significant contribution is in high-performance computing systems.
 His record extends from work on terascale systems to petascale and, most recently, exascale.
 Papka was lead researcher on the Argonne Teragrid Grid Integration Group and co-lead researcher of an NSF funded project on TeraGrid Early Operations.
 With the advent of petascale systems, Papka was lead researcher on an NSF funded petascale data active store.
 He co-authored the heavily cited 2011 International Exascale Software Project Roadmap.
 At ISC High Performance 2024, Argonne's exascale system, Aurora, broke the exascale barrier and was ranked as the fastest AI system in the world dedicated to AI for open science.

 Awards and honors

 Papka's honors include the Gordon Bell Special Prize for HPC-Based COVID-19 Research (2022) and a Gordon Bell Prize [honorable mention] for scientific visualization (2011).
 Papka also received the Argonne Distinguished Performance Award for leadership of ALCF and overseeing Aurora's construction (2023), an Argonne Pinnacle of Education Award for his contributions to science education outreach activities (2022), and a Secretary of Energy Achievement Award for marshaling HPC resources for research during the COVID-19 pandemic.
-He was named a Distinguished Member of the Association for Computing Machinery in 2023.
+He was named an ACM Distinguished Member in 2023.